Skip to main content

 base_path: "stacks/workflows"

-Custom CLI Sub-commands
+Custom CLI Commands

-For example, one great way to use subcommands is to tie all the miscellaneous scripts into one consistent CLI interface.
+For example, one great way to use custom commands is to tie all the miscellaneous scripts into one consistent CLI interface.
 Then we can kiss those ugly, inconsistent arguments to bash scripts goodbye!
 Just wire up the commands in atmos to call the script.
 Then developers can just run atmos help and discover all available commands.

 Here are some examples to play around with to get started.